ideasonpurpose/media-library-plus-plugin/README.md

 - Total file size (calculated for all image sizes)
 - Height or Width (columns hidden by default)

-The following columns are added ot the Media Library list view
+The following columns are added to the Media Library list view

 - Dimensions
 - Height